 Traditional Burgundian fondue wherein canola oil used to deep fry meat, chicken or seafood and enjoyed with sauces like sour cream mustard sauce, Béarnaise sauce, and hollandaise sauce.

 Like peanut oil, canola is also preferred oil used to deep fry turkey.

 Several research studies have shown that canola oil can be used safely as edible oil.
-However, look carefully for the label to make sure that it is free from erucic acid and glycosinolates.
-Erucic acid is an omega-9 fatty acid which occurs in other Brassica family of plants such as rapeseed, mustard, kale,... etc, as well.
+However, look carefully for the label to make sure that it is free from erucic acid and glucosinolates.
+Erucic acid is an omega-9 fatty acid that occurs in other Brassica family of plants such as rapeseed, mustard, kale, etc., as well.

 Unrefined rapeseed oil contains up to 45% erucic acid.
-However, genetically modified canola plant is genetically free of erucic-acid and glycosinolate producing proteins.
-It is therefore, food-grade canola oil (also known as rapeseed 00 oil, low erucic acid rapeseed oil (LEAR oil) and rapeseed canola-equivalent oils) is free from these toxins and safe for human consumption.
+However, the genetically modified canola plant is genetically free of erucic acid and glucosinolate-producing proteins.
+It is, therefore, food-grade canola oil (also known as rapeseed 00 oil, low erucic acid rapeseed oil (LEAR oil), and rapeseed canola-equivalent oils) that is free from these toxins and safe for human consumption.
 (Disclaimer).